KhamzatNug/32bit-Single-cycle-CPU/16bitSingleCycleMIPS/ReadMe.txt

 Single-cycle 16 bit CPU
 (instruction set will be expanded later, multy-cycle and pipelined version will come later(logisim + verilog))
-*To open .crc file Logisim is required.
+*To open .circ file Logisim is required.
 *To open .vcd file Gtkwave(or any other wave viewer)

 Program Counter(16 bit register):